wwpjm06/TestingCode/README.md

 # TestingCode
-This is just an area for testing out code snippets - nothing chalenging as I'm new to python
+This is just an area for testing out code snippets - nothing challenging as I'm new to python